 Running up mountains: It’s what local skiers and riders have always done to stay in shape after the lifts closed.
 But in recent years, the number of mountain races at ski areas has exploded.

-This summer, no fewer than three mountain races take place on the weekend of August 25-26, alone.
-The 11th running of the Northeast Delta Dental Race to the Top of Vermont in Stowe, challenges runners and cyclists to see who can get up the 4.3-mile, 2,654-foot vertical gain route up the Toll Road the fastest.
+The 11th running of the Northeast Delta Dental Race to the Top of Vermont in Stowe, on Aug.
+25, challenges runners and cyclists to see who can get up the 4.3-mile, 2,654-foot vertical gain route up the Toll Road the fastest.

 “It seems like more and more people are looking for different types of running challenges and running up a mountain feels like an extreme endeavor, but it’s attainable,” says Greg Maino, who runs the Vermont Running Company and serves as the communication director for the Catamount Trail Organization, the host of Stowe’s Race to the Top.
 “Each year, we’re seeing more and more trail races like that.”